Juneechen/CS5008_TrieResearchProject/README.md

 Link The Repository: https://github.com/Spring23-CS5008-BOS-Lionelle/research-project-Juneechen.git

 ## Introduction
 This report provides an overview of the Trie data structure and its practical applications.
 [Trie], also known as prefix tree or digital tree, is a data structure used for storing and retrieving sequences of symbols from within a set.
 The sequence of symbols could be binary bits or ASCII characters.
 The concept of a Trie was first described abstractly by Axel Thue in 1912, and later independently described by Edward Fredkin in 1960.
 Although it was originally named after the word 'retrieval', it is now most commonly pronounced as /ˈtraɪ/ (try).
 Tries are commonly used to solve problems that involve searching, spell checking, autocompletion, and other text processing operations.
 This report will discuss the implementation details, time and space complexity, and some use cases of Tries.
 Additionaly, the advantages and limitations of Trie will be discussed in comparison with other data structures.
+Below graph shows what a Trie looks like:

+![trie.png]

 ## Analysis of Algorithm/Datastructure
 A Trie is a type of k-nary tree with one root node,which has a collection of children nodes, each representing a character with its own children.
 Each node in the Trie has a boolean value indicating whether it represents the end of a word.
 The time and space complexity of the Trie data structure will be discussed in this section, with the results presented in the following chart representing their Big O values: